I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 You'll never be in the dark.

-Just go to Askheritage.org and see that world open up right before your eyes.
+Just go to askheritage.org and see that world open up right before your eyes.

-A full faith and trust of the U.S. government, you buy a car from my company and your warranty is fully honored.
+You buy a car from my company and your warranty is fully honored.

-Decision driven by market research that showed consumers prefer warranties with a fixed time period.
+A Chrysler spokesman said the decision, get this, decision driven by market research that showed consumers prefer warranties with a fixed time period.

 Consumers don't want a lifetime warranty?